-9. Provision of Metering Equipment
+[MEM]9.
+Provision of Metering Equipment

 The table below is for guidance on the provision and responsibility of selected items in any particular installation.

 The term Equipment Owner (EO) has been used to identify the party responsible for providing the item of Meter Equipment or associated / ancillary equipment.